 If you have a carer, they may also have eligible needs.
 In this case your needs can be assessed together and you can have a joint plan.
 You can only have a joint plan if both you and your carer agree to it.

 You can find more information about ‘Carers’ assessments’ by clicking here.

 Can I combine plans from different services?

 Your plan should have a holistic approach.
-This means it should include information about other needs you may have, not just your eligible needs.
+This means it should include information about other needs you may have, not just your eligible social care needs.

-If you are under the Care Programme Approach (CPA), your care and support plan for your social care needs should be included within your CPA care plan.
+You might be under something called the Care Programme Approach (CPA).
+Your care and support plan for your social care needs should be included within your CPA care plan.

-Combining plans will make sure that two different services are not both doing the same things for you.
+Combining plans will make sure that two different services aren’t both doing the same things for you.
 If two services are combining their plans for you, they will decide which of them will monitor your plan.

 When will my plan begin?

-Your care and support will begin when you agree on and sign off your final plan.
-You, the local authority (LA) and anyone else who was involved in the plan have to agree on your final plan.
+Your care and support will begin when you agree to your final plan and sign it off.
+You, the local authority (LA) and anyone else who is involved in the plan have to agree on your final plan.
 Everyone needs to agree on: